 Google Search Console:

-The easiest way to identify what keywords are performing best, you’ll want to have the Google Search Console linked into your CRM/website hosting provider.
-If you do not have this setup, it is imperative you do so as improving organic traffic is going to be nearly impossible without it.
+The easiest way to identify what keywords are performing best, you’ll want to have the Google Search Console linked to your CRM/website hosting provider.
+If you do not have this setup, it is imperative you do so, as improving organic traffic is going to be nearly impossible without it.

 Keywords - Impressions & Average Position:

 Once the Google Search Console is set up, you’ll be ready to dig into the details of your blog’s organic performance.
 What you’re looking for is how your blog performs on specific search inquiries or “keywords.”
 There are two pieces of information you’ll want to analyze: impressions and average position.

 When analyzing keywords to optimize your blogs around, you need to strike a balance between these two performance metrics.
 On the one hand, you want to optimize around positions you’re already performing well in.
 On the other hand, it’s not worth optimizing around a keyword that has few impressions.

 At Open Path, we use HubSpot as our CRM.
 For HubSpot users, you can determine your blog’s keywords to optimize around through the following steps: Using HubSpot, view the targeted blog’s detailed data.
 There are two tabs: “performance” and “optimization.”
 Under “optimization,” you’ll be able to see which search queries the blog is being discovered by.